Shopify vs GoDaddy – which one’s better for an eCommerce site?

 Marketing with Shopify vs GoDaddy: key takeaways

 Overall, Shopify leads the race for better marketing tools.
-The website builder relies on apps (which could mean paying more) to offer advanced solutions but its integrated in-house tools are reliable and still cover the essentials.
-Meanwhile, GoDaddy is not too far behind with its quite extensive SEO tools, Google Analytics integration, and email marketing.
+The website builder relies on apps (which could mean paying more) to offer advanced solutions, but its integrated tools are reliable and cover the essentials.
+Meanwhile, GoDaddy is not too far behind with its extensive SEO tools, Google Analytics integration, and email marketing.

-Shopify is the winner of this category: Pick Shopify for a more extensive set of marketing tools
+Shopify is the winner in this category: Pick Shopify for a more extensive set of marketing tools

 Customer support: will you get help fast?

-In terms of customer service, both builders offer a 24/7 live chat option, an extensive knowledge base, and phone support, although, with GoDaddy, phone support is available only during business hours.
-Additionally, Shopify’s support can be reached via emails.
+In terms of customer service, both Shopify and GoDaddy offer a 24/7 live chat option, an extensive knowledge base, and phone support.
+However, with GoDaddy, phone support is available only during business hours.
+Additionally, Shopify’s support can be reached via email.

-Shopify’s wait time for live chat is around 10 minutes each time I’ve reached out – not exactly snappy, but also not frustrating enough to involve hair-pulling.
-Once you do get in touch, its support team is amazing.
-Efficient, knowledgeable, and friendly – the agents are quick to help you out.
+Shopify’s wait time for a live chat was around 10 minutes each time I reached out.
+Once you get in touch, the support team is efficient, knowledgeable, and friendly.

-But, if you don’t feel like human contact, head to Shopify Help Center.
-Here you’ll find a massive collection of documents on everything from how to migrate to Shopify to how to sell cross-border.
-The articles are detailed, well-written, and chock full of information.
+For basic assistance, you can also visit Shopify’s help center.
+Here, you can find a massive collection of documents on everything from Shopify migration to how to sell cross-border.
+The articles are detailed, well-written, and informative.

 Pricing: single option vs a variety of choices